 You will be given 5 bonus points for Danish language skills (passed exam in Danish Language Test, Level 2 (Prøve i Dansk 2) or higher).

-You can be given a maximum of 15 points for your adaptability.
+You can be given a maximum of 15 points for adaptability.

-You can be granted a first-time residence permit under the Greencard scheme for up to 3 years.
-Before the end of this period, you can apply for an extension of up to 1 year.
-Before the end of this period, you can apply for an extension of up to four years.
+You can be granted a first-time residence permit under the Greencard scheme for up to two years.
+Before the end of this period, you can apply for an extension of up to three years.

-If your residence permit expires, and you applied for an extension before your residence permit expired, you can stay in Denmark with the same rights while your application is being processed.
+If your residence permit expires, and you applied for an extension before the expiration date, you may stay in Denmark with the same right while your application is being processed.

 Greencard scheme for students at higher educational programmes